-Over the past three months, shares of Celanese CE moved lower by 6.15%.
-Before having a look at the importance of debt, let us look at how much debt Celanese has.
+Shares of Celanese CE increased by 0.60% in the past three months.
+Before we understand the importance of debt, let us look at how much debt Celanese has.

 Let's define some of the terms we used in the paragraph above.
 Current debt is the portion of a company's debt which is due within 1 year, while long-term debt is the portion due in more than 1 year.
 Cash equivalents include cash and any liquid securities with maturity periods of 90 days or less.
 Total debt equals current debt plus long-term debt minus cash equivalents.

 Shareholders look at the debt-ratio to understand how much financial leverage a company has.
-Celanese has $10.76 billion in total assets, therefore making the debt-ratio 0.34.
-Generally speaking, a debt-ratio more than one means that a large portion of debt is funded by assets.
-As the debt-ratio increases, so the does the risk of defaulting on loans, if interest rates were to increase.
-Different industries have different thresholds of tolerance for debt-ratios.
-A debt ratio of 35% might be higher for one industry and average for another.
+Celanese has $11.22 billion in total assets, therefore making the debt-ratio 0.33.
+As a rule of thumb, a debt-ratio more than one indicates that a considerable portion of debt is funded by assets.
+A higher debt-ratio can also imply that the company might be putting itself at risk for default, if interest rates were to increase.
+However, debt-ratios vary widely across different industries.
+A debt ratio of 40% might be higher for one industry and normal for another.

 Looking for stocks with low debt-to-equity ratios?
 Check out Benzinga Pro, a market research platform which provides investors with near-instantaneous access to dozens of stock metrics - including debt-to-equity ratio.
 Click here to learn more.

 © 2023 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.